 Canada’s largest mutual funds are offered by Canada’s largest bank – Royal Bank of Canada.
 When I first looked at the RBC Select Funds, including the RBC Select Balanced Portfolio I suggested they were ‘not so bad’.
 But over time the fees and poor portfolio management continue to take their toll.

-In that post I compare the RBC funds to a simple and superior low-fee approach, using an ETF portfolio.
+In that post I compare the RBC funds to a simple and superior low-fee portfolio approach, using an asset allocation ETF.
 An ETF is an exchange traded fund.

-- Over the last three years the iShares Balanced ETF Portfolio (XBAL.TO) is up 7.4% compared to 5.2% for the RBC Balanced Fund.
+- Over the last three years the iShares Balanced ETF Portfolio (XBAL.TO) is up 11.1% average annual, compared to 9.3% for the RBC Balanced Fund.

-- Over the last 5 years the iShares Balanced ETF Portfolio (XBAL.TO) is up 7.7% compared to 6.2% for the RBC Balanced Fund.
+- Over the last 5 years the iShares Balanced ETF Portfolio (XBAL.TO) is up 7.9% average annual, compared to 6.4% for the RBC Balanced Fund.

-You’ll find other comparisons to RBC Select and dividend funds in that post link.
+You’ll find other comparisons to (underperforming) RBC Select and dividend funds in that post link.

 How bad are TD mutual funds?

 Canada’s second largest bank says ‘hold my beer’.
 I can take your poor performance and go one better.
-This past week I looked at TDs very popular portfolio solutions known as the “Comfort” Portfolios.
-Once again, this is an attempt to create a diversifed global balanced portfolio in one offering.
+TD’s very popular portfolio solutions known as the TD “Comfort” Portfolios.
+Once again, this is an attempt to create a diversified global balanced portfolio in one offering.
 A one-fund solution.

 Check out the GIC rates at EQ Bank